Mallory Parkway in Franklin to close for construction

 Courtesy-INDOT

-FRANKLIN, Ind.- Crews will temporarily close the west approach of Mallory Parkway at U.S. 31 to complete pavement and curb installation activities, as well as signal and drainage improvements on or after Monday, July 6.
+FRANKLIN, Ind. - Crews will temporarily close the west approach of Mallory Parkway at U.S. 31 on or after Monday, July 6, to complete pavement and curb installation activities, as well as signal and drainage improvements.

 Due to weather impacts, the east approach of Mallory Parkway is now expected to reopen in early July.